emma-sax4/emmasax4.info/.notes/structure_of_this_project.md

 </p>
 ```

-The `url_settings` section is important... it should match the permalink but with the trailing `/`.
-In order for pagination to work, this must be included.
+The `url_shortname` section is important... it should start with a `/`, followed by the ending part of the `permalink` without the last `/`.
+In order for pagination to work, this **must** be included.
 The `category: Posts Set Name` or `tag: tag-name` indicates which posts to show on that specific page.

 ** Please notice that in the code, we need to call a `Set` a `Category`.
 This is in order to make the pagination work as expected.
-A user of the site will view it as a `Set`.
+A user of the site will view it as a `Set`, but it can be developed as a `Category`.

 ## `_config.yml`